Seeing through Light and Darkness: Sensor-Physics Grounded Deblurring HDR NeRF from Single-Exposure Images and Events: Implementation details

 \subsection{Evaluation of HDR results}

-For the HDR NVS task, we first use the ``Enhancer'' and ``Compressor'' options of Photomatrix Pro~\cite{Photomatix} for our synthetic and real data, respectively, to tonemap the reconstructed and ground truth HDR images into the LDR domain.
-Then we use PSNR, SSIM, and LPIPS~\cite{lpips} to quantitatively and qualitatively show the results in our main paper and supplementary materials, which are the same as~\cite{hdr-gs,hdrnerf}.
+For the HDR NVS task, we first use the ``Enhancer'' and ``Compressor'' options of Photomatrix Pro~\cite{Photomatix} to tone map the reconstructed and ground truth HDR images into the LDR domain for the synthetic and real data, respectively.
+Then, we use the tone-mapped images to quantitatively and qualitatively evaluate our results in our main paper and supplementary materials, as in~\cite{hdr-gs,hdrnerf}.